 Tasks of the NRF:

-• To produce the best available evidence: evidence-based guidelines, Tips of evidence, systematic reviews, scoping reviews, handbooks
+• To synthesize the best available evidence: e.g. national evidence-based clinical guidelines for nursing (Hotus-guidelines), Evidence Tips, systematic reviews, scoping reviews, rapid reviews

-• To disseminate the best available evidence: lectures and education in the field of evidence-based health care, publications
+• To disseminate the evidence: e.g. publications, statements, lectures in the field of evidence-based health care

 Two international collaboration centres